jaxon-php/jaxon-website/pages/03.docs/02.requests/05.upload/docs.en.md

 The options that apply to all uploaded files are defined in the `upload.default` section.

 - `upload.default.dir`: the directory where the files are saved.
-- `upload.default.types`: the accepted mime type.
+- `upload.default.types`: an array of accepted mime types.
-- `upload.default.extensions`: the accepted extensions.
+- `upload.default.extensions`: an array of accepted extensions.
-- `upload.default.max-size`: the files maximum size.
+- `upload.default.max-size`: the accepted maximum size.
-- `upload.default.min-size`: the files minimum size.
+- `upload.default.min-size`: the accepted minimum size.

-Undefined options will not be checked.
+The directory defined by `upload.default.dir` option must exist and be writable.
+The other options are not checked if they are undefined.

 Options can also be defined that apply only to a specific file.
 In this case, the `default` string in the option name is replaced by the id of the `input` file of the uploaded file.
 In the previous example, the `upload.upload_example.dir` option defines a different directory.